ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Started on main design for the list, pretty happy with it so far.
 Fixed a few bugs and improved flow of logic a bit

+### Day 69: August 30, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Continued to update design, finished counters for tasks.
+Need to finish the display for notes and add final touches